 Detox In A Clinic

-There is evidence of drinking alcohol excessively over a long period of time
+There is evidence of excessive alcohol consumption over a long period of time

-Co-occurring mental health disorders - those with bipolar disorder, depression or anxiety have difficulty maintaining sobriety without support, need supervision due to potential suicide attempts and benefit from the mental health services provided in a residential setting
+Co-occurring mental health disorders - those with bipolar disorder, depression or anxiety have difficulty maintaining abstinence without support, need supervision due to potential suicide attempts, and benefit from the mental health services provided in a residential setting

 Denial about how the effects of alcohol - during treatment, the patient has the opportunity to accept the level of their addiction and how it has affected work, relationships and overall health

-Negative impact on family - neglecting the needs of children and causing partners to feel ashamed and overwhelmed with extra responsibilities create a difficult environment
+Negative impact on family - neglecting the needs of children and causing partners to feel ashamed and overwhelmed with extra responsibilities creates a difficult environment

-A breaking point that causes the alcoholic to consider their behaviour - including a hospital admission, an accident, drink driving or a nervous breakdown
+A breaking point that causes the drinker to consider their behaviour, including a hospital admission, an accident, drink driving or a nervous breakdown

 Detox In Hospital